KeaneDT/BudgetTrackingWebsite/README.md

 The Wireframe files can be found in the ID_S10202630_Keane Travasso_Wireframe folder.
 It consists of 2 .xd files, one for the Desktop view and the other for the mobile view.

-# Features to be implemented
+# Features implemented

--Allows users to input a budget which would set the initial value for the budget variable -Allows users to input their expenses for the month which would be deducted from the balance variable -Allows users to save the final balance once they have subtracted all their expenses -Allows users to track their total expenses compared to other month inputs through the use of a line chart
+-Allows users to input a budget which would set the initial value for the budget variable -Allows users to input their expenses for the month as well as the categories which would be deducted from the balance variable

-Potential:
--Allows users to toggle on/off Dark Mode which would help for night-time use.
+-Allows users to save the final balance once they have subtracted all their expenses -Allows users to a overview of which categories they spent the most money at, in the form of a doughnut chart -Budget input field only allows valid numbers and filters out any non-numbers -All submit buttons do not work unless there are values in the respective input fields -Adding expenses will 'lock' the input fields for month and budget, asking the user to confirm if they want to make some changes
+-All expenses inputted are appended to the expense list as well as their category -There is a clear button in the expense list which clears the list and restores the original balance amount -The application will alert the user if the expense value is more than the balance value -Expense changes are mirrored in the chart as soon as they are made.
+-Save button in the Expense List pushes an object into an array, which is then stored in localstorage.
+-Clicking the load button allows users to load previously saved data to edit.
+The changes can then be saved and will be stored in the local storage.
+-If there are multile objects saved, they can be cycled through by Loading save, then Saving changes.
+Doing this will move on to the next object saved.
+-At the very bottom of the page there is a Clear all data button which will clear localstorage.

+-Retrieving the values from the local storage would first check that the local storage is not empty.
 # Technology used

 So far I have used Bootstrap, Jquery & Chart.Js to help me make the website.